-Semester V Hours/Week: -

-Extra Credit Course: DIETETICS FOR WOMEN Credits: 2
+Semester V Hours/Week: - Extra Credit Course Course Code 24UZYO51 DIETETICS FOR WOMEN Credits: 2 Internal 100

-Course Code Internal

-23UZYO51 100

-CO1: understand the concept of an diet and the importance of meal planning.
+CO1: understand the concept of an adequate diet and the importance of meal planning.

 CO2: know the factors affecting the nutrient needs during the life cycle for women.